glennsl/bucklescript-cookbook/README.md

 #### Make and use a Map

 To create a Map, use the Map.Make functor.
-It expects a module with the folowing signature:
+It expects a module with the folowing signature, where `t` is the type of the key:
 ```ml
 sig
   type t